-Then, there are monetary assets such as equity in a house, bank accounts, stocks, retirement accounts, life insurance and other joint assets.
+Monetary assets such as equity in a house, bank accounts, stocks, retirement accounts, life insurance, and other joint assets.
 In the case of retirement accounts, the current value is the value if you were retiring today.

-Add to that debts such as car loans, mortgages, credit card balances (as of the filing) and other debts, and a picture of the total assets becomes more clear.
+Add to that debt such as car loans, mortgages, credit card balances (as of the filing), and other debts, and a picture of the total assets becomes clearer.
 How to divide it may still be fuzzy, and that’s where the negotiations are important.
 The courts have forms for you to fill out where you list everything and calculate total assets.
-Some couples close or freeze joint accounts and keep track of debts paid or accrued during the separation in order to keep the list of assets current.
+Some couples close or freeze joint accounts and keep track of debts paid or accrued during the separation to keep the current assets list.

 When children are involved, you must file a custody petition.
-This is separate from the divorce filing itself, but since both fall under the jurisdiction of family court, you can usually handle both at the same time.
-When you’re discussing custody, the best interest of the child should always be the driving force for decisions.
-Thinking about things like not moving children from the school they attend and the friends they have is very important.
-Additionally, questions such as which parent has the most time to spend with the child and which parent has family close by often provide decision-making points.
+This is separate from the divorce filing itself, but since both fall under the family court’s jurisdiction, you can usually handle both at the same time.
+When you’re discussing custody, the child’s best interest should always be the driving force for decisions.
+Thinking about things like not moving children from the school they attend and their friends is critical.
+Additionally, questions such as which parent has the most time to spend with the child and which parent has family close often provide decision-making points.
 The parent who has been the primary caregiver often gets a greater custody role.

 Sole custody means one parent has both physical custody and legal custody.
 Legal custody entails the right to make decisions regarding the upbringing of the child.
 When sole custody is awarded, the non-custodial parent usually gets regular visitation rights.

 Joint custody allows both parents to have a say in the child’s upbringing.
-This type of custody can be further divided into joint physical custody (the child lives with both parents at different times) and joint legal custody (both parents have equal say in decisions regarding the child).
-In this type of custody, it is possible for a judge to grant sole physical custody and joint legal custody or vice versa.
+This type of custody can be further divided into joint physical custody (the child lives with both parents at different times) and joint legal custody (both parents have an equal say in decisions regarding the child).
+In this type of custody, a judge can grant sole physical custody and joint legal custody or vice versa.

-There is also divided custody or alternating custody, which means the parents split the time the child is physically with them and share legal custody for decision making.
+There is also divided custody or alternating custody, which means the parents split the time the child is physical with them and share legal custody for decision making.